tsumarios/LINDDUN-threats-validation/README.md

-# Privacy Threat Modelling Research
+# Security and Privacy Threat Modelling Research

-This repository contains the outcomes for various papers involving privacy threat modelling research.
+This repository contains the outcomes for various papers involving security and privacy threat modelling research.

 The structure is quite straightforward, as each folder reflects a single paper and includes its contributions.